sachin1796/WeatherNow/README.md

 > Error Management if the city is not found.
 > React Hooks > Use State > mainly to set the data and use it for rendering purpose.
 >App also has other features such as Wind Speed , 5 day forecast as well.
+> implemented Autosuggestion feature in the search bar to give suggestions based on user input!
+> Implemented debounce in Search Box.